catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

 Dashboard method
 ****************

-It is now a required field when creating a container, to choose a replication policy.
+It is a required field when creating a container, to choose a replication policy.
 The following will go through the process of creating a new container via the dashboard and show you how to choose your replication policy.
 Firstly, navigate to the 'containers' section under the object storage tab.